tara rokpa therapy

 As the therapy evolved professionals in the field of medicine and psychotherapy who had engaged with the work began also to exchange with Akong Rinpoche to find ways to integrate their experiences within their own disciplines.

-An incredibly creative process then began, bringing together eastern and western understandings of the mind.
-Four other western practictioners, Carol Sagar, Art Therapist within the NHS, who worked closely with Akong Rinpoche from the late 1960s, Brion Sweeney, Dublin based Consultant Psychiatrist, Dorothy Gunne, psychologist, psychotherapist and family therapist and Trish Swift, clinical social worker and psychotherapist all worked together with Edie Irwin and Akong Rinpoche over a period of many years to achieve this integration.
+A creative process then began, bringing together eastern and western understandings of the mind.
+Four other western practitioners: Carol Sagar, Art Therapist within the NHS, Brion Sweeney, Dublin based Consultant Psychiatrist and psychotherapist, Dorothy Gunne, psychologist, psychotherapist and family therapist and Trish Swift, clinical social worker and psychotherapist.
+They all worked together with Edie Irwin and Akong Rinpoche over a period of many years to achieve this integration.

-Tara Rokpa Therapy was presented by Edie Irwin at the first Western Buddhist Teachers- Conference in Dharamsala, India in 1992.
-There are currently a number of psychiatric, psychological and medical settings which have incorporated Tara Rokpa Therapy methods into their work.
+Tara Rokpa Therapy was presented by Edie Irwin at the first Western Buddhist Teachers Conference convened by the Dalai Lama in Dharamsala, India in 1992.
+There are currently a number of psychiatric, psychological and medical settings which have incorporated Tara Rokpa Therapy methods.
 In addition there are many professionals in various contexts who have engaged with the therapy for themselves and subsequently integrated it into their working practices.
-Increasingly Buddhist teachers of various schools are also interested in Tara Rokpa Therapy as a model for working with the psychological difficulties that arise when introducing meditation practice to westerners.

-Over time the fruits of this work evolved into a six-year Tara Rokpa Therapy programme (Back to Beginnings).
-While the initial phases of this programme are more typically recognisable within the application of Western psychotherapy, the later phases are founded primarily on Tibetan Buddhist meditation practices.
+Over time the fruits of this work evolved into a step by step programme.
+While the initial phases of this programme are more typically recognisable within the application of Western psychotherapy, the later phases are founded primarily on Tibetan Buddhist meditation practices of Mind Training.
 Nevertheless, each phase is comprised of exercises which have evolved from both systems of understanding.
 The stages of the therapy are clearly defined and participants can choose to withdraw from the process having completed any number of phases.
 One of the distinguishing features of this therapy historically has been the intention that each person is training to become their own therapist.

 The Development of the first Tara Rokpa Professional Psychotherapy Training - 1993.